What is crowdfunding?

 Are you making money from the platform?

-No. Lakita is a not-for-profit initiative run by the Asor Fund, a registered charity (Israeli charity no: 580586998) which is recognized as a public institution for fundraising purposes under clause 46 (a) of the Israeli tax code.
+No. Lakita is a not-for-profit organization run, a registered charity (Israeli charity no: 58068738) which is recognized as a public institution for fundraising purposes under clause 46 (a) of the Israeli tax code.
 Lakita was created as a not-for-profit platform to advance teacher-led educational projects for the benefit of their students.
 The platform was built with this specific demographic in mind, and all the resources of the project are directed towards the accessibility of the site for creative teachers and their supporters.
 The only money taken by the website is for the purposes of purchasing the resources necessary to realize the project and for the expenses involved in carrying it out.

 Why are the teachers transferred equipment rather than money?